Reach out to more than 50000 rural households through 5000 self help groups by 2021

 The rationale for focusing on women is based on "equity" and "efficiency" arguments.
 On efficiency grounds, practitioners have noted that women tend to be much better money managers, more conscientious with loan utilization and more disciplined regarding repayment.
 Women are also observed to form better groups as they are less prone to conflicts that could derail the group process of regular savings and on-time loan repayment.
 Also, several researchers note that when women control income in the household they tend to spend more on family welfare, health, nutrition, education, etc. and less on personal consumption.
 On equity grounds targeting women is an affirmative action favouring women as they are more disadvantaged among poor households.
 There are inherent inequalities in the society that have traditionally accorded a secondary status to women.

-In many spheres, women have been deprived of their just rights and entitlements.
+In many spheres, women have been deprived of their rights and entitlements.
 Societal pressures isolate women in the home or confine them to the private sphere of the reproductive activities in the home or hamlet and restrict their access in the public realms of workplace, market place and public decision-making forums.
-Women's external exposure, access to information, resources, physical mobility and public voice become severely limited.
+Women's external exposure, access to information, resources, physical mobility and public voice have become severely limited.

 SeSTA supports the ideology of collectivism and helps community to organize itself in groups which are self-managed.
 These self managed groups provide a learning environment to its members to develop and grow.